prateekjain98/exprosoftech/src/content/sections/call-to-action.md

 ---
 enable: true
-title: "Secure Your Data with Fortify Protection Solution"
+title: "Secure Your Data with Greymetre Protection Solution"
 image: "/images/cta-bg.svg"
 description: "Allows you to set thresholds for security parameters and receive real-time alerts when these thresholds are breached."
 button: